keboola/developers-docs/integrate/storage/api/import-export.md

 #### Upload Files Using HTTP

-**This method is deprecated and won't be supported in future.
+**This method is deprecated and won't be supported in the future.
 Please use the approach with the [direct S3 upload](#manually-uploading-a-file) instead.**

 **This type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.**